jaythecelt/DI_mcc/README.md

 $ sudo python3 setup.py build
 ```

-## Test App to verify comms withe the MMC USB2408 device
+## Test App to verify comms with the MMC USB2408 device
 If an MCC 2408-2AO is available:
 Connect MCC USB2408-2A0 to a USB port on the RPi
 ```sh